YorickPeterse/ruby-calculator/README.md

 languages and how one can do so.
 It also serves as a playground for students (and myself) to mess around.

+## Requirements

+* Ruby 1.9.3 or newer
+* Bundler

+## Getting Started

+Assuming you have a clone of this repository, first install the Gems:

+    bundle install

+Then run the tests to see if everything is working:

+    rake

+Happy coding!

 ## Structure

 The project is divided into 3 categories: